 Sway is translation in any horizontal direction.
-Two targets are established for sway measurements.
-These targets are located near the level of the decking at the ends of the bridge.
+Two targets are established for sway measurements: one at the center of the span and the other at the end of the bridge that will be loaded.
+Both targets are located near the level of the decking.